Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-''Doggy breath'' is often a term used to define the typical odor that originates from a dog's oral cavity.
+Is a fishy, poopy, or otherwise awful scent wafting from your pup's mouth whenever you go in for a kiss? ''Doggy breath'' is a term often used to define the typical odor that originates from a dog's oral cavity.
 Sometimes, the breath smells acceptable and almost pleasant, especially in small puppies that are just being weaned.
 At other times, the stench is unbearable, especially in dogs that do not have good oral hygiene.

 Why Does My Dog Have Bad Breath?